LeetLLM

 rest-api-for-approval-queue.py

 The compare-and-swap check records at most one reviewer decision.
 Store each approval request with fields such as status, version, action_hash, expires_at, required_role, and resolved_at, then resolve it with a guarded update such as WHERE id = ?
 AND status = 'pending' AND version = ?
 AND action_hash = ?
 AND expires_at > now().
+The stored and compared action hash must contain the full digest; a shortened form belongs only in the UI.
 Record authorized separately from executed: an approval may be accepted and then fail during execution.
-A durable resume worker must recheck current business state and use an idempotency key so a retry can't issue the same refund twice.
+The guarded approval update and outbox insert must commit in one database transaction.
+A reconciler that detects authorized approvals without an outbox row is an additional defense, not a substitute for atomic persistence.
+Otherwise, a crash after the approval update but before the outbox insert can strand an authorized action.
+A durable resume worker must recheck current production state and use an idempotency key so a retry can't promote the same model twice.

 This small executable model shows those two separate transitions.
 It takes a versioned decision and an idempotency key as input, then shows that a stale click is rejected and an execution retry returns the previously recorded outcome.